pinnaculum/galacteek/galacteek/docs/manual/en/settings.rst

 **Note**: switching from a local to custom daemon (or vice versa) will make you lose access to the content that you might have published using the previous settings, so use with care.
-Use separate *application profiles* with the **--profile** command-line switch to keep multiple profiles separately
+Use separate *application profiles* with the **--profile** command-line switch to keep multiple separate profiles.

 User interface settings
 -----------------------